ozziexsh/plug_db_session/README.md

   ]
 ```

-And finally add this plug to the end of your `router.ex` browser pipeline
+And finally add this plug to the end of your `router.ex` browser pipeline to ensure that the `last_active_at` timestamp is set on each request:

 ```diff
 pipeline :browser do